Shared ownership is another way to get on the ladder, if you’re struggling to buy your own place.

 Figures from the estate agency site Rightmove from March 2024 suggest that shared ownership homes sell faster than other types of property – 56 days to sell shared ownership vs 65 for the rest, on average.

-You can sell a shared ownership home whether or not you own 100% of it.
+Shared ownership resale is possible whether or not you own 100% of the property.
 But if you don’t own 100%, you’ll need to let the housing provider know you want to sell, and it has the right of “first refusal”, meaning it can buy it back, or find a buyer, who typically needs to buy at least the same share that you had.

 There are some issues that can make a shared ownership home less attractive to buyers.
 If the remaining lease on your home is too short, it can be tricky to sell or remortgage it.
 And this can affect the value.
 So before you buy, make sure you know how much of the lease is left to run.